explodinglabs/jsonrpcserver/README.rst

 JSON-RPC every time; for example if the requested method was invalid, it will respond with the JSON-RPC error, *Method not found*.

+Note: When debugging your app, it can help to comment out the blueprint line, so you get the tracebacks instead of just a jsonrpc error string.

 Route
 -----